Reza-1988/DailyCoding/100-Days-of-Codes/049-automated-job-application-bot-selenium/README.md

    - You can adapt the project to save (all) the job(s) and follow the company that posted the listing(s) instead.
    - Instead of going with Easy Apply button, going with Save button.

+- You should see the script will launch a browser, automatically sign in to LinkedIn, and begin applying to jobs that match your specified criteria.

 ---

 ## Requirements